Qile0317/qile0317.github.io/_posts/2024-11-30-first-post.md

 excerpt_separator: <!--more-->
 ---

-After 2 years, I've finally started to make my personal site actually presentable.
-Currently not planning actually post blogs here, but I'll try to keep it updated with projects and make it look nice.
+After 2 years, I've finally started trying to make my personal site actually presentable.
+Currently not planning to actually post blogs here, but I'll try to keep it updated with projects and make it look nice.